G. K. Singh: Village Development Council

-Within a year the council was successful in achieving 6 of the above given targets.
-While carrying out these developments of projects the people's participation in all the activities was a great example for the surrounding areas.
+Within a year the council was successful in achieving 6 of the above-given targets.

-They not only contributed in terms of money but physically participated in all these activities.
-Whether it was the construction of village circular road, redesigning of village drains, development of village cremation ground and construction of mourners' shed or planting ornamental trees on the periphery of the village.
-It was the mutual co-operation and peoples participation which provided strength to their efforts and created an environment of mutual brotherhood in the village.

-The honour of being the first village in the district having total street lights goes to this village.
-The periphery and streets of the village have been provided with halogen lamps and electric tubes.
-The villagers also think that not only darkness of streets is removed but also going to remove darkness from their hearts-the darkness of illiteracy, social evils etc.

-It is important to mention here that very rarerly a criminal case has been reported in the last 15 years from the village.
+This village was the first in the district to have streetlights in all areas.
+Halogen lamps and electric tubes were installed along the periphery and streets.
+Residents have associated the lighting with efforts to address illiteracy and social issues.
+Few criminal cases have been reported from the village in the last 15 years.

 The Governor of Punjab His Excellency Gen. J. F. R. Jacob declared it a "Millennium Village" on his maiden visit to the place.

 Columnist

 G.K.Singh along with philanthropist S.P.Singh Oberoi during a radio talk show hosted by RED FM, Surrey B.C.

-He is a regular columnist for leading Punjabi newspapers in India and Canada namely Gurmat Parkash, Punjabi Tribune, Daily Ajit, Indo Canadian Times, Desh Sewak, Desh Videsh Times on various social issues plaguing Punjab.
+Singh has also worked as regular columnist for leading Punjabi newspapers in India and Canada namely Gurmat Parkash, Punjabi Tribune, Daily Ajit, Indo Canadian Times, Desh Sewak, Desh Videsh Times on various social issues plaguing Punjab.
 He has presented talks on All India Radio, Jalandhar, Red FM, Surrey B.C.
 As the Deputy Commissioner, Patiala and the ex-officio chairman of the District Child Welfare Council, he launched the magazine, "Balpreet", consisting of contributions by the school children and is circulated in all government and private schools.
 He is also the advisor and founder member of "Saade Pind" magazine published by the Department of Rural Development and Panchayats, Govt. of Punjab, consisting of articles to enlighten farmers about the latest farming practices and overall rural development.
 His articles and literature about Sikhism has been cited multiple times by the Head Granthi of Sri Harimandir Sahib during the katha of the Daily Hukamnama from Manji Sahib.